-As ACC is one of our most challenging trips, we have a training and preparation protocol for ACC which we share with enrolled families in the early spring.
+As ACC is one of our most challenging trips, we have a training and preparation protocol specific to ACC which we will share with enrolled families well ahead of the trip.
 Please contact the Apogee office for specifics regarding pre-trip training.

 Is this trip vehicle-supported?